leepb-ai/MIT-Transfer-Project-2026/README.md

 ##Acknowledgements & Tools:
 I developed this project as part of a 10-week intensive study of DCIT (Computer science) and MATH courses.
 I used Claude (Anthropic) as a pair-programming partner to help implement the Python class structures and database connectivity, allowing me to focus the research on applying Vector Geometry and Set Theory to healthcare triage.

+## What I plan to do next:
+Focus on fixing the shortcomings of my current system.
+I also plan to integrate an offline component to the system